twilio/twilio-video-ios/README.md

 ### CocoaPods Integration

 We support integration using CocoaPods as well.
-Following is an example Podfile to consume Video SDK using CocoaPods:
+You can add Programmable Video to your project using the following example Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs'